singularis-mzf/doxy_mini_tram/README.md

 ### multi_component_liveries

 Contains the logic used by `minitram_konstal_105_liveries`.
+(Will probably be released as independent library mod.)

+### visual_line_number_displays

+Renders actually visible displays from the “text outside” property of `advtrains` trains.
+See <https://invent.kde.org/davidhurka/doxy_mini_tram/-/tree/master/visual_line_number_displays> for the “display string” syntax reference.
-Will probably be released as independent library mod.
+(Will probably be released as independent library mod.)

 ## Installation